splunk/public-o11y-docs/_includes/admin/synth-roles-caps.rst

     - No
     - No

-  * - :strong:`Create, read, update, or delete downtime configuration`
+  * - :strong:`Create, update, or delete downtime configuration`
     - Yes
     - No
     - No
     - No
+  * - :strong:`Read downtime configuration`
+    - Yes
+    - Yes
+    - Yes
+    - Yes